LucasNovaes/nasa_explorer_app/README.md

 ## Getting Started
 - This project uses Flutter version 3.13.5.

 ### Prerequisites
 To run the NASA Explorer App project, you will need the following:
 - Dio package version 5.3.2 or higher.
 - Shared Preferences package version 2.2.1 or higher.
 - Get It package version 7.0.3 or higher.
 - Mocktail package version 1.0.0 or higher.

-You can install Flutter and Dart from the Flutter website.
-You can install the other packages using the following command:
-``flutter pub get``
 ### Additional notes
 The NASA Explorer App project uses the Material Design widget library.
 The project also has an assets folder containing images that are used in the app.